Predicting integers from continuous parameters: Appendix

-In this work, we investigate the problem of predicting integer labels from continuous parameters, specifically within the context of neural networks where continuous weights are required for backpropagation.
-We evaluated several discrete distributions across tabular regression, sequential prediction, and image generation tasks.
+In this work, we investigated the problem of predicting integer labels from continuous parameters, specifically within the context of neural networks where continuous weights are required for backpropagation.
+We evaluated several discrete distributions across tabular regression, sequential prediction, and image generation tasks, comparing them against established baselines including the Poisson distribution, categorical distribution, and the discretized logistic mixture used in PixelCNN++.

 Our results demonstrate that modeling integer data with truly discrete distributions can be competitive with continuous relaxations.
 While continuous relaxations, optimizing for squared error, generally yield the lowest RMSE in tabular settings, they lack the ability to provide valid probability mass functions on the integers.
-When a discrete distribution is required, for instance to minimize compression loss (bits), we found that the Discrete Analogue of the Laplace distribution (Dalap) and the Bitwise distribution offer the best performance.
+Similarly, while the Poisson baseline performs poorly in terms of bits across all datasets, confirming its single-parameter form cannot capture complex variance structures, it still achieves competitive RMSE on datasets like Bicycles and MAESTRO.
+When a discrete distribution is required, for instance to minimize compression loss (bits), we found that the Discrete Analogue of the Laplace distribution (Dalap) offers the strongest overall performance across the settings we evaluated.

-Specifically, Dalap consistently achieves state-of-the-art results in terms of negative log-likelihood, matching or exceeding the performance of established methods such as the discretized logistic mixture used in PixelCNN++.
-It provides a robust balance between minimizing bits and maintaining low RMSE.
-Furthermore, Dalap offers a more mathematically principled approach to modeling pixel value distributions, which are inherently discrete.
+Specifically, Dalap consistently achieves the best or near-best results in terms of negative log-likelihood on the tabular and image datasets, matching or exceeding the performance of the discretized logistic mixture used in PixelCNN++.
+It provides a robust balance between minimizing bits and maintaining low RMSE, and offers a more mathematically principled approach to modeling pixel value distributions, which are inherently discrete.
 In contrast, the discretized logistic relies entirely on continuous computations and only discretizes through rounding at the final prediction stage.
-The Bitwise distribution proves to be a valuable alternative for high-entropy data; however, it exhibits a high sensitivity to uncertainty in higher-order bits.
-If the model is uncertain about significant bits, the prediction can deviate substantially from the target, resulting in the high variance and RMSE observed in our experiments.
+That said, no single distribution dominates in all settings: on the highly dispersed Migration dataset, Dnormal and Bitwise outperform Dalap in bits, suggesting that the choice of distribution should ultimately be informed by the characteristics of the target data.

-Ultimately, we conclude that while continuous relaxations remain superior for pure error minimization, Dalap and Bitwise are the preferred choices when a discrete probabilistic model is necessary.
+The use of mixture models proved important for handling challenging data.
+On the Migration dataset, Dalap without mixture components showed sensitivity to initialization (2 of 10 seeds diverged), but this instability was resolved with $K=8$ components, yielding stable convergence across all seeds.
+More broadly, mixture models improved both bits and RMSE for most distributions across most datasets.